-Location the n- ust d Items or articles Checked baggage Carry-on baggage On the person On the person Approval of the operator(s) is required The pilot-in- command must be informed Restrictions Portable electronic devices (such as watches, calculating machines, cameras, cellular phones, laptop computers, camcorders) Portable electronic devices (including medical devices) containing lithium metal or lithium ion cells or batteries Yes Yes Yes No No a) carried by passengers or crew for personal use; b) should be carried as carry-on baggage; c) each battery must not exceed the following: - for lithium metal batteries, a lithium content of not more than 2 grams; or - for lithium ion batteries, a Watt-hour rating of not more than 100 Wh; d) if devices are carried in checked baggage, measures must be taken to prevent unintentional activation; and e) batteries and cells must be of a type which meets the requirements of each test in the UN Manual of Tests and Criteria, Part III, subsection 38.3.
-Spare batteries for portable electronic devices (including medical devices) containing lithium metal or lithium ion cells or batteries No Yes Yes No No a) carried by passengers or crew for personal use; b) must be individually protected so as to prevent short circuits (by placement in original retail packaging or by otherwise insulating terminals, e.g. by taping over exposed terminals or placing each battery in a separate plastic bag or protective pouch); c) each battery must not exceed the following - for lithium metal batteries, a lithium content of not more than 2 grams; or - for lithium ion batteries, a Watt-hour rating of not more than 100 Wh; and d) batteries and cells must be of a type which meets the requirements of each test in the UN Manual of Tests and Criteria, Part III, subsection 38.3.
-Portable electronic devices containing lithium ion batteries exceeding a Watt-hour rating of 100 Wh but not exceeding 160 Wh Yes Yes Yes Yes No a) carried by passengers or crew for personal use; b) should be carried as carry-on baggage; an c) batteries and cells must be of a type which meets the requirements of each test in the UN Manual of Tests and Criteria, Part III, subsection 38.3.
+Location the ۲- ust ط Items or articles Checked baggage Carry-on baggage On the person Approval of the operator(s) is required The pilot-in- command must be informed Restrictions ) Portable electronic devices (such as watches, calculating machines, cameras, cellular phones, laptop computers, camcorders) Portable electronic devices (including medical devices) containing lithium metal or lithium ion cells or batteries (articles containing lithium metal or lithium ion cells or batteries the primary purpose of which is to provide power to another device must carried as spare batteries in accordance with the item below) Yes Yes Yes No No a) carried by passengers or crew for personal use; b) should be carried as carry-on baggage; c) each battery must not exceed the following - for lithium metal batteries, a lithium content of not more than 2 grams; or - for lithium ion batteries, a Watt-hou rating of not more than 100 Wh; d) if devices are carried in checked baggage, measures must be taken to prevent unintentional activation; and e) batteries and cells must be of a type which meets the requirements of each test in the UN Manual of Tests and Criteria, Part III, subsection 38.3.
+Spare batteries for portable electronic devices containing lithium metal or lithium ion cells or batteries No Yes Yes No No a) carried by passengers or crew for personal use; b) must be individually protected so as to prevent short circuits (by placement in original retail packaging or by otherwise insulating terminals, e.g. by taping over exposed terminals or placing each battery in a separate plastic bag or protective pouch); c) each battery must not exceed the following - for lithium metal batteries, a lithium content of not more than 2 grams; or - for lithium ion batteries, a Watt-hou rating of not more than 100 Wh; and d) batteries and cells must be of a type which meets the requirements of each test in the UN Manual of Tests and Criteria, Part III, subsection 38.3. ٠ Portable electronic devices containing lithium ion batteries exceeding a Watt- hour rating of 100 Wh but not exceeding 160 Wh Yes Yes Yes Yes No a) carried by passengers or crew for personal use; b) should be carried as carry-on baggage; ar c) batteries and cells must be of a type which meets the requirements of each test in the UN Manual of Tests and Criteria, Part III, subsection 38.3.